top of page

 The price doesn't include fuel, food and spending money.
 Riders will also need to check their own vehicle insurance to make sure cover extends to Ireland, with breakdown cover advised.
 It also advised that you take out suitable travel insurance and note that there is no provision for personal injury insurance.
 Riders embark on this trip at their own risk.

-WHAT DO I NEED TO BRING?:
+WHAT DO I NEED TO BRING?

+You need a well serviced and travel ready machine.
+It needs fresh tyres and any other consumable for what will be approximately a 1000 mile trip.
 You will need decent riding kit, including sturdy boots and good waterproofs.
-Camping kit will also be needed, consisting of a basic pack list of tent, sleeping bag and inflatable mat.
+Camping kit consisting of a basic pack list of tent, sleeping bag and inflatable mat.
 It's optional to take cooking equipment as usually there are local amenities nearby.
-And the van will have a stove for hot water.

-PILLION RIDE:
+PILLION RIDER

 HOW DO I SIGN UP?